FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: The FLAME Framework

+While matching using irrelevant covariates is problematic (as we have shown), matching on too few relevant covariates is also problematic. \textit{We would like to ensure that each unit is matched using at least a set of covariates that is sufficient to predict outcomes well}.
+Conversely, if a unit is matched using a set of covariates that do not predict outcomes sufficiently well, we would not trust the results from its matched group.
+Let us formalize the problem of matching each unit on a set of covariates that together predict outcomes well.

-\textbf{Full Almost-Exact Matching with Replacement (Full-AEMR\footnote{In a recent work, we solved a different version of the AEMR problem. \citep{dieng2018collapsing}.}):} We will denote $\btheta\in\{0,1\}^p$ as an indicator vector for a subset of covariates to match on.
-Define the matched group for unit $u$ with respect to covariates $\btheta$ as the units that match $u$ exactly on the covariates $\theta$:
+We will use $\btheta\in\{0,1\}^d$ to denote the variable selection indicator vector for a subset of covariates to match on.
+Throughout the following discussion, we consider a unit to be a triplet of (covariate value $x$, observed outcome $y$, treatment indicator $t$), unless otherwise stated.
+Given dataset $\mathcal{S}$, define the \textit{matched group} for unit $i$ with respect to covariates selected by $\btheta$ as the units in $\mathcal{S}$ that match $i$ exactly on the covariates $\btheta$:

+Here we use $\mathbf{x}_i$ and $\mathbf{x}_{i^\prime}$ to denote the covariate values for unit $i$ and $i^\prime$ respectively.
+Taking the union over all units, we also define the \textit{matched units} for a selection indicator $\btheta$ as {the collection of units that are matched on covariates defined by selection indicator $\btheta$:}